 If you’re living far away from the mounted game camera location, having good power for your camera is a real concern.
-On many of the cameras you will find the batteries lasting months.
-However, on others it will be just few weeks.
-So the batteries should certainly not be overlooked.
+On many of the cameras, you will find the batteries lasting months.
+However, on others, it will be just a few weeks.
+So one should certainly not overlook the batteries.
 Whichever type of batteries you choose, they should be of good quality.
 For example, Energizer and Duracell are good options.

-Some of the people prefer the rechargeable Nimh batteries.
+Some of the people prefer rechargeable NiMH batteries.
 On one set you can expect to have about 3-4 years of battery life.
 Again, the battery life will depend on the quality of the battery itself.

-The advantages of Nimh batteries is saving money in the long run and lesser impact on the environment as you will leave less batteries in the landfills.
+The advantages of NiMH batteries are saving money in the long run and lesser impact on the environment as you will leave fewer batteries in the landfills.

-Avoid using Nimh batteries during periods of really high temperatures.
-During high heat periods the battery life will sharply decline.
+Avoid using NiMH batteries during periods of really high temperatures.
+During high heat periods, battery life will sharply decline.
 When the temperature rises above 90 degrees it’s best to switch to alkaline batteries.

 The most widely available batteries are alkaline.
 They are also the least expensive option.
 However, they have their drawbacks.

-Also, alkaline batteries don’t work well in cold temperatures.
-In sub-freezing weather they can lose up to half its capacity.
-So overall, alkaline batteries might be cheap and available everywhere, but they don’t provide consistent power and don’t work well in low temperatures.
+Also, alkaline batteries don’t work well at cold temperatures.
+In sub-freezing weather, they can lose up to half its capacity.
+So overall, alkaline batteries might be cheap and available everywhere, but they don’t provide consistent power and don’t work well at low temperatures.

-The most dependable type of battery and the type I would recommend as well is the lithium type.
+The most dependable type of battery and the type I would recommend as well as the lithium type.
 They offer a number of benefits.

 The chemical characteristic of lithium batteries also allows them to stay unaffected by low temperatures.

-The downside to lithiums is that they are more expensive and you also have to throw them out when the battery wears out.
+The downside to lithium is that they are more expensive and you also have to throw them out when the battery wears out.

 Solar Power Panels

-If you want to ensure a continued power supply for your game camera, you can choose the solar panels option.
-It makes a great substitution for standard batteries if you’ve got your camera placed anywhere where there’s clear sky above.
+If you want to ensure the continued power supply for your game camera, you can choose the option of the solar panel.
+It makes a great substitution for standard batteries if you’ve got your camera placed anywhere where there’s the clear sky above.
 Using the sun’s power you can have the camera working in the field for several years and not have to worry about the battery power running out.

 An external memory card can also be easily upgraded.
 Whenever you decide to upgrade, you just get a higher capacity card and replace it instead of the old one.
 If you are using internal memory, it would probably cost as much as getting a new camera.

-In the characteristics of most of trail cams you will find that they are compatible with 36 GB SD cards.
-On some cams you can also find compatibility with higher capacity, while on some more budget ones it can be as low as 8 GB.
+In the characteristics of most of the trail cams, you will find that they are compatible with 36 GB SD cards.
+On some cams, you can also find compatibility with higher capacity, while on some more budget ones it can be as low as 8 GB.
 However, think twice before choosing such low memory capacity, as it will bring a lot of hassle of frequent deleting of the written data.

 The memory capacity you need depends on your usage of the camera, the settings you choose.
 If you will be using a video mode, higher picture resolution, or a multiple shot setting, you will need a vast memory.
 To get the best results, stick to the recommended storage capacity for your cam.